Linda Thompson (singer): Linda alone

 Linda lost her voice for the next two years as a result of spasmodic dysphonia.
-She made a new start in 1984, singing with "The Home Service" at the National Theatre's production of medieval mystery plays and in 1985 she released her solo album One Clear Moment, then fell silent for eleven years.
+She made a new start in 1984, singing with "Home Service" at the National Theatre's production of The Mysteries and in 1985 she released her solo album One Clear Moment, then fell silent for eleven years.
 One song from the album, called "Telling Me Lies", written with Betsy Cook, was recorded by Emmylou Harris, Dolly Parton, and Linda Ronstadt for their Trio album in 1987.
 The recording was nominated for a Grammy in the Best Country Song category.
 Linda retired from music to run an antique jewellery shop in Bond Street, central London.
-She married Steve Kenis, an American who was an agent for recording artists.
-In 1985 Richard married U.S. folk club organiser, Nancy Covey, and then, Zara Phillips.
+She married Steve Kenis, an American recording artists agent at William Morris.

 A compilation of Linda's earlier work, Dreams Fly Away (1996), included both previously released songs and alternate versions of some of her better-known songs.
 It was received politely but did not sell well.
 In 1999, Linda's mother died.
 This provoked an outpouring of sorrow and regenerated her determination to sing.
 Linda was diagnosed with spasmodic dysphonia, preventing her from singing.
 A temporary cure was found.
 By having botox injected into her throat, she could regain her normal singing voice for a few months.
 Give Me a Sad Song (2001) was positively reviewed.
 In 2002, she released a new CD, Fashionably Late, which featured several family members, including her son Teddy Thompson and daughter Kamila Thompson, as well as an appearance on one song by Richard Thompson.